camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 {{< img src="../../img/plugin-points/plugin-point-decision-definition-table.png" title="Decision Definition Table" >}}

+Diagram overlay plugins are a little different from other plugins.
 This plugin point does not receive a DOM node to render into but an instance of the Diagram viewer to create an overlay.
 See [Process Definition Diagram Overlay](#process-definition-diagram-overlay) for an example.

 This additional data is passed into the render function: